Academic Catalog

 CNPH 49000 Internship: Cinema and Photography (NLA)

 Jointly supervised work experience with a cooperating institution in the field of cinema or photography, intended to motivate the intern toward professional growth through observation and participation, to provide opportunities to meet active professionals, and to stimulate career planning.
 Skills and academic knowledge will be put into practice.
 May be repeated.
 Prerequisites: Junior cinema and photography or film, photography, and visual arts major or minor; completion of the Park School internship procedures.
-Total may not exceed including London and Los Angeles internships.
+Total may not exceed 12 credits, including London and Los Angeles internships.
 (F,S,U,W)

 1-8 Credits